"Why isn't my dog listening to me?"

 Many years before starting Fresh Tracks, I was a volunteer training assistant at an animal shelter, where I helped with temperament assessments and behavior modification.
 I worked with a wide range of dogs, many of whom were navigating fear, stress, or reactivity.
 That experience gave me an appreciation for individualized care, collaborative problem-solving, and meeting each dog where they are.

 I also learned a lot from my own dog, Buddy.
 He was a goofy but fearful guy, and we spent his lifetime learning to walk through the world with confidence and curiosity.
-Supporting him through fear-based reactivity and dysregulation shaped the way I train today: with compassion and respect for the autonomy and needs of everyone involved in training, human and canine alike.
+Supporting him through fear-based reactivity shaped the way I train today: with compassion and respect for the autonomy and needs of everyone involved in training, human and canine alike.